 Help with Anxiety

-• Employ longer terms coping strategies
+• Find longer term coping strategies that fit for you

 Anxiety is a universal human emotion and is experienced in many situations from preparing for a speech to watching a sporting event.
 As a part of everyday life it can improve motivation and performance by increasing alertness and preparing the body for action.

 For many though, the extent to which anxiety affects them can cause problems and can impede their lives from having a mild affect to severe cases where anxiety can be described as ruining their lives and that of others around them.
 Described as an overwhelming feeling of emotional or mental discomfort or unease, many people can cope with these symptoms as they last for a short time and occur infrequently, thus having no major affect on their lives.
-It only causes problems if it the anxiety becomes severe and persistent and affects a persons life by manifesting itself as General Anxiety Disorder (GAD), Panic Attacks, Obsessive Compulsive Disorder (OCD), Phobias, Eating Disorders, Substance abuse, Agoraphobia and Social Phobia – these are known as Anxiety Disorders.
+It only causes problems if it the anxiety becomes severe and persistent and affects a persons life by manifesting itself as General Anxiety Disorder (GAD), Panic Attacks, Obsessive Compulsive Disorder (OCD), Phobias, Eating Disorders, Substance abuse, Agoraphobia and Social Phobia – these are known as Anxiety Disorders and are detailed below.

 Generally when anxiety is talked of, many speak of symptoms such as: -